Table of Contents

 Making the Most of Your Cash

 When you must hold excess cash, your high-level objective should be to take on no meaningful risk, while earning as much as possible to help offset inflation.
 Betterment’s Smart Saver account offers income through a managed portfolio of ultra-low-risk bonds.
-As of Sept.
-4, 2018, the expected yield for Smart Saver is 1.83%.
+As of Nov.
+1, 2018, the expected yield for Smart Saver is 2.00%.
 Other options, discussed below, typically have lower yields.
-Our assumption about inflation currently predicts an annual average of 2% inflation, so in most cases the yield does not erase the effects of inflation, but it can reduce the impact.
+Our assumption about inflation currently predicts an annual average of 2% inflation, so in most cases the yield aims to reduce the impact of inflation.
 In addition, yields are generally taxed, which means you usually do not get to keep the entirety of what you might earn against inflation.

 A number of different products available today offer some form of yield on your cash.
 Generally, we refer to this class of vehicles as “cash solutions.”
 They include:

 - Savings accounts

 - Certificates of Deposit (CDs)